 This is the first in a series of stories to meet the people behind projects that connect refugees to life-saving technologies.
-If you would like to be featured, please contact us.

 “I can see how much this project means to refugees here in Calais, and I dream that more people could benefit.”